MERCorg/merc-lsp/README.md

 - `merc-lsp.serverPath` — explicit path to the `merc-lsp` executable, overriding auto-detection.
 - `merc-lsp.trace.server` — `off` / `messages` / `verbose`, LSP wire tracing for debugging.

+### Commands

+- **mCRL2: Restart Language Server** (`merc-lsp.restartServer`) — stops and relaunches the server
+  process without reloading the whole VS Code window.
+Useful after swapping in a rebuilt server binary, or as manual recovery if the server ever stops responding (a genuine, reproducible bug at that point, not a transient fault it retries around — see `PLAN.md`).